Standard disclosure: we may earn money from the companies mentioned in this post. Visit my disclosure page for more info

 Lesson 1: Do Not Make Eye Contact

-If you see something or someone that peeks your interest, curiosity or simply scares you, do not stare, and never make eye contact.
+If you see something or someone that piques your interest, curiosity or simply scares you, do not stare, and never make eye contact.
 This way you will be able to pass by without being addressed or being pulled into a conversation you really do not want to be a part of.

 Lesson 2: Use the Peephole